 Catherine Clifton Hardman

 Catherine Clifton Hardman (she/her), soprano, was born into a musical family and doesn’t remember a time she wasn’t singing.
 From participating in every choir available in every school she attended to founding and directing a cappella choirs in college, from touring in England and France to seeking private study during her postgraduate years, Catherine has spent her life seeking new musical experiences and working to be a valuable member of an ensemble.
-In addition to her exciting venture with The New Day Singers, Catherine serves as a section leader at St. Andrew’s Episcopal Church in Greensboro, NC, and is entering her eighth season with the Bel Canto Company.
+In addition to her exciting venture with The New Day Singers, Catherine serves as a section leader at St. Andrew’s Episcopal Church in Greensboro, NC, and is entering her ninth season with the Bel Canto Company.
 She has also been a member of the early music ensemble Musica Anima and worked at St. Mary’s Episcopal Church in High Point, NC.

 Rachel Sommers